 Some properties, both occupied and unoccupied are exempt from council tax.
 If you feel that you could be exempt from council tax due to one of the following reasons then please either contact the council tax helpline on 01453 754865 or email us at email@example.com

 - It is owned by and was last occupied for the purpose of a charity (exempt for up to six months)

 - the owner/tenant is receiving personal care permanently in a hospital or home

-- it is forbidden by law to occupy
+- it is forbidden by law to occupy the property

 - it is awaiting occupation by a minister of religion